 When an element (1) arrives at the queue, it is placed at the end.
 Subsequently, when a new element (2) arrives, it is placed after the element (1).
 Following this, when a new element (3) arrives, it is placed after the element (2).

-Dequeue elements to a queue:
+Dequeue elements from a queue:

 When an element is removed from a queue, the first element (1) is extracted from the queue.
 Subsequently, the next element (2) is removed, followed by the removal of the element (3).

-- Basic operations of a queue
+Basic operations of a queue

 -